liquibase/gradle-liquibase-plugin/README.md

    checksums that were calculated by the old version of Liquibase 2 by running `gradle clearChecksums` against all databases.

-4. Finally, run `gradle changeLogSync` on all databases to calculate new checksums.
+4. Finally, run `gradle changelogSync` on all databases to calculate new checksums.